Lake O’ Woods L.O.

 Privy

-We had planned on camping near Mount Stella if there were decent options and heading to The Watchman in the morning via the Southern park entrance.
+We had planned on camping near Mount Stella if there were decent options and heading to The Watchman (post) in the morning via the Southern park entrance.
 But, it seemed most of the decent camps were already taken in this area.
-We decided it made more sense to head back towards the other camps we found closer to Garwood Butte.
+We decided it made more sense to head back towards the other camps we found closer to Garwood Butte (post).
 This would set us up for easy access to the Northern park entrance instead.
-We didn’t set up camp until after 8PM, but overall a successful day.
+We didn’t set up camp until after 8PM, but it was overall a successful day.

 History.